-To put things in perspective, posted below is an excerpt from the February 9, 2025 social media post of NLCOM.
+To put things in perspective, posted below is the entire May 20 social media announcement by NLCOM.
 Some parts in boldface…

 For the newcomers reading this, I previously blogged about NLCOM back in 2020 which you can read by clicking here and my recent blog posts can viewed by clicking here, here, here, here and here.
 NLCOM has an established record of providing relief to disaster victims and helping them rebuild their lives and communities as they recover.